 - Output: 8.4VDC

-A lot of us use third-party batteries as a backup.
-I try not to, but in cameras like the X100VI where I’m not always using extra batteries, I’ll buy a bunch of third-party batteries just in case, or as backup.
+Many people use third-party batteries as backups.
+I try not to, but in cameras like the X100VI, where I’m not always using extra batteries, I’ll buy a bunch of third-party batteries just in case or as a backup.

-Third-party batteries can generally be fine, but you usually have to break them in or cycle them a few times (at least five) before they start giving results similar to those of the official batteries.
+Alternatively, grab some third-party batteries if you love those JPG effects; they work great.
+Usually, you have to break or cycle them a few times (at least five times) before they start giving results similar to those of the official batteries.

 I like using Wasabi batteries, and I think they are the best third-party batteries for the Fujifilm X100VI.
-There are also some new SmallRig batteries that would be nice if Wasabi Power couldn’t be found in your region.
+If Wasabi Power isn’t available in your region, some new SmallRig batteries would be nice.

 Wasabi Power NP-W126S Third-Party Batteries